Health Centers Then & Now

 President George H. Bush proposes health center expansion, increasing federal funding by more than $150 million.
 Congress centralizes health centers' grants administration, establishes Federally Qualified Health Centers (FQHCs) in both Medicaid and Medicare (making services a guaranteed benefit and requiring cost-based payments), and extends malpractice coverage under Federal Tort Claims Act (FTCA) to health centers as the only non-governmental covered entities.
 Congress creates the new 340 Drug Pricing Program 340B through the enactment of P.L.
 102-585, requiring pharmaceutical manufacturers to sell medicines to health centers and other safety net providers at deeply discounted rates.
 The Public Housing Primary Care Program is established with the enactment of the Disadvantaged Minority Health Improvement Act of 1990.
 (P.L.
 101-527).

-The Health Center Consolidation Act
+The Health Centers Consolidation Act

 1995 - 1997: Growth and Challenges: Reauthorization, Managed Care and SCHIP

 Despite strong Congressional efforts to block grant or dismantle numerous health programs (including Medicaid), health centers secure 5-year reauthorization and help to defeat the Medicaid block grant.
 The Health Centers Consolidation Act of 1996 (P.L.
-104-299) consolidates funding for Community, Migrant, and Homeless health center programs as consolidated authority in Section 330.
+104-299) consolidates funding for Community, Migrant, Public Housing and Homeless health center programs as consolidated authority in Section 330.
 Congress and the White House subsequently agree to major changes in Medicaid that accelerate the use of managed care systems, including FQHC ‘wrap-around’ payments that eliminate health center losses under Medicaid managed care, but also call for phase-out of Medicaid FQHC payment system.
 Congress creates new State Children’s Health Insurance (CHIP) program, expanding coverage for children.
 NACHC creates, in 1995, the Community Health Corps Program, which subsequently becomes the largest health-focused National AmeriCorps program in the country.

 • photo